Natural Resources

 Community 1.1

-The potential vegetation of this site is a mixed grass prairie consisting of approximately 70 – 85 percent grasses and grass-like plants, 5 – 10 percent forbs, and 5 – 10 percent woody plants.
-Big Bluestem, little bluestem and sideoats grama are the primary species in this community.
-Secondary species include western wheatgrass, blue grama, Indiangrass and switchgrass.
+The Reference Community can be found on areas that are managed with prescribed grazing with adequate recovery periods and prescribed burning.
+The potential vegetation of this community is a mixed-grass prairie averaging 70 to 85 percent grasses and grass-like plants, 5 to 10 percent forbs, and 5 to 10 percent shrubs.
+Big bluestem, little bluestem, and sideoats grama are the primary species in this community.
+Secondary species include western wheatgrass, blue grama, Indiangrass, and switchgrass.
 The site has a very diverse forb population.
-This plant community is highly productive, diverse, and resistant to short term (less than 4 years) stresses such as drought, heavy stocking or non-use by grazing animals.
+This plant community is highly productive, diverse, and resistant to short term (less than 4 years) stresses such as drought, heavy stocking, or non-use by grazing animals.
 This plant community is resilient when proper management includes adequate recovery periods between grazing events.
-The total annual production ranges from 2250 to 4000 pounds of air dry vegetation per acre per year with a representative value of 3124 pounds during an average year.
+The total annual production ranges from 2,250 to 4,000 pounds per acre of air dry vegetation with a representative value of 3,125 pounds per acre.

 Table 5.
 Annual production by plant type